Constantin Westchiloff: France

-Between 1928 and 1930 Westchiloff worked in Paris as set designer for and director of the Russian Intimate Theater of D. N. Kirova.
-From 1933 until his departure from France, Westchiloff was a member of the board of the Artists Section at the Union of Russian Art Workers in France.
-Westchiloff also participated in group exhibitions of Russian émigré artists — one show in 1930 in Belgrade and such shows in Paris in 1931 and 1932.
+Between 1928 and 1930, Westchiloff worked in Paris as set designer and director for D. N. Kirova's Russian Intimate Theater.
+From 1933 until leaving France, he served on the board of the Artists Section of the Union of Russian Art Workers in France, participating in émigré exhibitions in Belgrade (1930) and Paris (1931, 1932).

 United States

-The U.S. Federal census of 1940 documents Constantine and Marie as living in Ward 15, Manhattan.
-Their address, initially leased in October 1939, was 58 West 57th Street in New York City.
-In New York, Westchiloff was a member of the Repin Society of Russian Artists and an honorary member of the Society of Former Russian Naval Officers in America.
-Westchiloff donated paintings for charity auctions that benefited the Union of Former Russian Judicial Officers, the Moscow Community, the Sea Assembly, and other organizations.
+By October 1939, Westchiloff and his wife had settled in New York City, residing at 58 West 57th Street in Manhattan.
+In New York, he joined the Repin Society of Russian Artists and became an honorary member of the Society of Former Russian Naval Officers in America.
+He regularly donated paintings to charity auctions benefiting Russian émigré mutual-aid organizations.
+In 1937, his work was displayed at the Metropolitan Museum of Art.

-Donated his paintings for charity lotteries in favor of the Union of Former Russian Judicial Officers, the Moscow Community, the Sea Assembly and other organizations.
-In 1937, his paintings were exhibited at the Metropolitan Museum of Art in New York.

-In the late 1930s and early 1940s Westchiloff left his studio in New York City to paint seascapes and harbor scenes in coastal New England frequently painting in and around the town of Ogunquit, Maine.
-Westchiloff was also fond of painting mountain streams in snow — depicting scenes in the Adirondack Mountains.
+In the late 1930s and early 1940s, Westchiloff painted coastal scenes in New England, frequently working around Ogunquit, Maine, as well as winter landscapes in the Adirondack Mountains.

-On 13 January 1936 New York's Reynolds Gallery opened a show with works by Westchiloff, whom the press identified as a former Russian court painter.
-The New York Timess formal review followed a few days later:
+In January 1936, the Reynolds Gallery in New York opened an exhibition of his works.
+Art critic Howard DeVree reviewed the show in The New York Times:

 "Westchiloff's canvases are fairly typical of the Russian school of artists in the pre-war period.
-Here are the historical illustrative quality, the high palette, the Ivan Fedorovich Choultsé-like light on snow, the emphasis on the picturesque.
+(Note: Pre-World War I.) Here are the historical illustrative quality, the high palette, the Ivan Fedorovich Choultsé-like light on snow, the emphasis on the picturesque.
 One or two — notably a bridge reflected in the water — may be recognized as revealing French influence.
 Technically, there is abundance of craftsmanship."